 Easter is around the corner and no Easter celebrations would be complete without warm, freshly toasted hot cross buns to bury your face in.
-The holiday essential has become quite a popular commodity this time of year with a number of interesting variations taking over the shops (burger sauce hot cross buns, anyone?).
-There are a plethora of bakeries and cafés serving up some truly delicious hot cross buns in Sydney this year.
+There is a bevy of excellent bakeries and cafés serving up some truly delicious hot cross buns in Sydney this year.
 If you’re on the hunt for some, check out our picks of the very best the city has to offer.

 1. Sonoma

-Sonoma’s ‘Not Cross Buns’ are a classic.
-The buns come packed with fruits and spices piped with their ever-popular ‘S’ finish on top of the buns.
-Hand-mixed to perfection with raisins, cranberries, apricots and candied orange with a number of heady spices, the buns are then coated with a sugar glaze filled with Sonoma’s house-roasted coffee and more spices because you truly can’t have enough spices.
-It’s all as indulgent as it gets.
+Sonoma’s ‘Not Cross Buns’ is a staple Easter treat.
+The buns are packed with fruits and spices piped with their popular ‘S’ finish on top.
+Hand-mixed to perfection with raisins, cranberries, apricots and candied orange with a number of heady spices, the buns are then coated with a sugar glaze filled with Sonoma’s house-roasted coffee and more spices because you can’t have enough spices.
+Check out their website for more menu offerings.

 2. Black Star Pastry

-Black Star Pastry can do no wrong when it comes to desserts.
-And although we can’t get enough of their delish watermelon cake, that’s not the only thing they’re experts at.
-Their citrus-flavoured hot cross buns complete with a number of fragrant spices and glazed with a shiny coat of sweet, frankincense syrup are as good as they get.
-This year they’re joining forces with Koko Black for a delicious and chocolatey hot cross bun.
+Can’t get enough of Black Star Pastry’s indulgent watermelon cake?
+That’s not the only thing they’re experts at.
+Their fruity hot cross buns with fragrant spices are glazed with a shiny coat of sweet, frankincense syrup and they’re simply delightful.
+This year they’re once again joining forces with Koko Black for a delicious and chocolatey hot cross bun.

 3. Tokyo Lamington